I’m sitting, waiting to provide my identity documents.

 Face reading is fascinating and I got hooked.
 People ask me if I can still meet people without analyzing them.
 Naturally I know immediately the type of person standing in front of me.
 You can’t just stop face reading, once you know how and you never look at people the same way again.
 But it helps me connect and engage with people better now.
 It is indeed very useful, especially with policemen.

-Stephanie Helmberger is a practitioner of Physiognomy based in Munich.
+Stephanie Helmberger is a practitioner of Physiognomy based in Munich, Germany.
 She travels regularly to Asia and is available for phone consultations and by submitting a photograph.
 A one-hour consultation is 60 Euro.
 Her German-language website is www.gesichterlesen.com.
 Check out her FB page for tips in English.
 Stephanie can be reached at firstname.lastname@example.org.